-In a recent National Student Survey we had a 5% increase in our overall score and with our initiatives on feedback and engagement, Staff Student Committee and new laboratory and study facilities we will ensure that the student experience is maximised.
+In the 2013 National Student Survey we had a 92% satisfaction level and with our initiatives on feedback and engagement, Staff Student Committee and new laboratory and study facilities we will ensure that the student experience is maximised.

 We have a strong record of research in areas ranging from the synthesis of anti-cancer chemicals to fuel-cell research and the production of novel catalysts for industry.
 This cutting-edge research informs our undergraduate teaching and ensures that our students are exposed to the latest thinking across the subject.